fossdelhi/sync-music/README.md

 $ sync-music --refresh
 ```
 **Regular refresh and selective downloading are not applicable for the current version.**

-**Note**:To make the spotify metadata fetcher work, you need client_id and client_secret keys from spotify developer account.
-Keep your *client_id* and *client_secret* in a *.env* file.
-As you open the virtual environment using pipenv shell, the variables will be loaded.

 ### Testing
 This application supports unit testing with ```Unittest```.